conventional-changelog/commitlint/README.md

 echo "module.exports = {extends: ['@commitlint/config-conventional']}" > commitlint.config.js
 ```

-To lint commits before they are created you can use Husky's 'commit-msg' hook:
+To lint commits before they are created you can use Husky's 'commit-msg' hook.

+Install in your project `npm install husky --save-dev` or `yarn add -D husky`.

+After that, you can create a `.huskyrc` file or add to your `package.json` the following code:

 ```json
 {